In this post, you will learn everything you need to know about Nilaveli Beach in 2024.

 Overall this hotel is an excellent choice in the area, it was clean (housekeepers clean your room every morning) and the staff was polite and available 24/7 for anything you needed (we’re still in touch with a couple of people from the team).

-Every morning you can pick a towel from the reception and take it to your sunlounger, but more often than not, a very polite guy – a member of the hotel’s staff was putting them for us as he knew which was our preferred spot! 😁
+Every morning you can pick a towel from the reception and take it to your sunlounger, but more often than not, a very polite guy – a member of the hotel’s staff, was putting them up for us as he knew which was our preferred spot!

-Besides this nice hotel, there are many options for accommodations in Nilaveli and for every pocket.
+Besides this nice hotel, there are many other options in terms of accommodations in Nilaveli, and for every pocket.

 Before diving into other accommodations in the area, I wanted to share the cafe & restaurant next to the Cardamon Hotel called Memo’s Cafe.